Matthews family: Third generation

+Fourth generation

+Clay Matthews III played in the NFL for 11 seasons.

 Three sons of Clay Jr. have played football past the high school level: Kyle, Clay III, and Casey.
 The oldest, Kyle, was a safety for the USC Trojans.
 Clay III, a linebacker, also played for the Trojans.
-Clay III was drafted by Green Bay Packers in 2009, with whom he has earned six Pro Bowl selections, a victory in Super Bowl XLV, appeared in three NFC Championship Games (most recently of the 2016–17 NFL playoffs where he faced off against his cousin Jake), and is the franchise's all-time sacks leader.
+Clay III was drafted by Green Bay Packers in 2009, with whom he has earned six Pro Bowl selections, a victory in Super Bowl XLV, appeared in three NFC Championship Games (most recently of the 2016–17 NFL playoffs where he faced off against his cousin Jake), and is the franchise's all-time sack leader.

 Casey played linebacker for the Oregon Ducks, after which he played in the NFL for the Philadelphia Eagles from 2011 to 2014 and Minnesota Vikings in 2015.

 Bruce has seven children, including five sons, two of whom have played in the NFL: Kevin and Jake.
 Kevin was a center for the Titans, Washington Redskins, and Carolina Panthers from 2010 to 2014.
 Jake has been an offensive tackle for the Falcons since being drafted by the team sixth overall in 2014.
 In the NFC championship game of the 2016–17 NFL playoffs, he and the Falcons defeated his cousin Clay III and the Packers to advance to Super Bowl LI.
 A third brother, Mike, has spent time on off-season rosters of the Cleveland Browns, Pittsburgh Steelers and Miami Dolphins.
 A fourth brother, Luke, played for the Texas A&M Aggies, the same program that three of his older brothers also represented.

 Troy Niklas, the nephew of Bruce Matthews by way of Bruce's wife's sister, is a former tight end for the Arizona Cardinals.

 Professional soccer player Ashley Nick is a granddaughter of Clay Matthews Sr.